abner-bernal/abner-bernal/README.md

 ### Welcome to my Github profile 👋

-I'm a Front-End developer and Bachelor in Computer Science.
+I'm a Front-End developer with a bachelor's degree in Computer Science, I have a creative, detail-oriented, and analytical vision.

 <br />